Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP | Federal News Network

 The Bulldogs were having none of that.

-Dean, the Butkus Award-winning linebacker, was diagnosing plays before the snap and chasing down ball carriers from sideline to sideline.
+Dean, the Butkus Award-winning linebacker, diagnosed plays before the snap and chased down ball carriers from sideline to sideline.

+Dean said he made note of how heading into this game, for the first time all season, Georgia’s defensive dominance seemed to be in doubt.

+“We always want to play with a chip on our shoulder,” Dean said.

-Massive nose tackle Jordan Davis was collapsing the middle of a Michigan offensive line that won the Joe Moore Award as the best in the country.
+Massive nose tackle Jordan Davis collapsed the middle of a Michigan offensive line that won the Joe Moore Award as the best in the country.

+“That was our plan going in, being a physical, more dominant front,” the All-American Davis said.

-Cornerback Derion Kendrick has two interceptions and was the defensive player of the game.
+Cornerback Derion Kendrick, a transfer for Clemson, had two interceptions and was the defensive player of the game.

 Simply, it was no contest and now the Bulldogs will get a shot at redemption against Alabama, trying to win their first national title since 1980.

-All the stands in the way is the most accomplished dynasty in the history of college football, the rivalry that Georgia coach Kirby Smart, a longtime Nick Saban assistant at Alabama, has tried to model his program after.
+All that stands in the way is the most accomplished dynasty in the history of college football, the rival Smart, a longtime Nick Saban assistant at Alabama, has tried to model his program after.

+Smart ducked the celebratory Gatorade bath after the game, saying he wanted to get a real shower and get to work on catching the team the Bulldogs have been chasing for five years.

 Georgia opened as 2 1/2-point favorite, according to FanDuel Sportsbook.